-If you’re suffering from Hypertravelosis, you may be interested in Travel Nursing.
+If your an adventurous person you may be interested in Travel Nursing.
 There many reasons people travel or combinations of reasons.
 Some people see the need for change to feel alive and see Travel Nursing as a chance to do that.
 You should remember that every decision has pros and cons.

 When I made the decision to take the first travel assignment, I set up an appointment with my supervisor.
 I was well liked by the staff (which may have been an advantage for me).
 I explained what I was considering and requested a Leave of Absence as a back up in case I wanted to come back.
 My manager was secretly hoping that I would fail in this adventure and went above and beyond to get my leave granted.